 Sure, turning away a paying customer is tough.
 You’ll thank yourself in the long run, though.
 Losing out on one pay cheque is infinitely less troublesome than the constant drama with a pain in the neck…

 Communicate Openly and Come Up with Ideas Together

 You probably think you’re a master communicator already.
 You just might be.

 If you’re not, however, there are a few things you can do to keep the lines of communication open.
+Be:

-Be proactive by anticipating any issues, comments, or questions before they happen.
+- Proactive, by anticipating any issues, comments, or questions before they happen.

-Be honest, especially when things are going wrong.
+- Honest, especially when things are going wrong.

-Be completely transparent, especially when it comes to finances.
+- Completely transparent, especially when it comes to finances.
 Your client deserves to know where their budget is going.

-Be reasonable and shoulder criticism with grace, even if you don’t particularly like it.
+- Reasonable.
+Shoulder criticism with grace, even if you don’t particularly like it.
 Don’t be a pushover but be receptive.

 While you’re working on your communication skills, it’s worth working on your collaborative efforts as well.
 The fact of the matter is that you’re more likely to have a successful relationship if you work closely with your client on their campaign from start to finish.